-In recent times, this type of betting has hit the US.
+In recent times, this type of betting has hit the US as another option to using traditional bookmakers.
 Prior to the beginning of the 2022 NFL season, the Prophet Exchange opened its virtual doors for business.

 How does Peer-to-Peer Betting Work?

 Perfect for those tired of the old-fashioned sportsbook experience, peer-to-peer wagering is betting with a difference.
 Traditionally, the sports bettor would bet against a sportsbook.
-The sportsbook would lay the odds and the bettor had to choose whether to accept them or not.
+The sportsbook would lay the odds for a sports event and the bettor had to choose whether to accept them or not.

 With peer-to-peer gambling, you’re not betting against a traditional sportsbook, you’re betting against other individuals, whose money makes up the betting market for whichever event it is that you’re betting on.